 Since the curriculum is skill based, the academic assessment and Evaluation system is designed to focus on various scholastic and co scholastic skills.

-– We conduct regular skill-based assessments during the concept development phase, so as to ensure that learning outcomes of every student from cognition to high order thinking skills, is in progress.
-Support is provided to each child as per their Performance enhancement plan and remediation is done.
+– We conduct regular skill-based assessments during the concept development phase, so as to ensure that learning outcomes of every student, from cognition to high order thinking skills, is in progress.
+Support is provided to each child as per their performance enhancement plan and remediation is followed.

 – We conduct assessments for middle school as per CBSE recommendations.
 Assessments are skill- based.
-Projects are conducted and evaluated for each chapter in all subjects.
-Integrated projects are conducted where students get a chance to explore and apply learnings of all subjects.
+Projects are conducted and evaluated in all subjects.
+Integrated projects are conducted where students get a chance to explore and apply their knowledge of a mix of subjects.
 Support is provided to each child.
 As per their performance enhancement plan, remediation is given.

 –Assessment and Evaluation–